AutoScheduleJS/cake-time/specs/cake-selector.md

 To better suggest cake, user has to inform when cake has to be ready.
 Default to next saturday.
 User is informed of day left.

-Choose event 'none' or specific -> tag system; like Steam store page
+Choose event 'none' or specific -> tag system; like Steam store page.
+How to handle difference of event with culture?
+eg: UK & Korea haven't the same culinary requirements for Christmas.
+Handle these difference in the same way than local info like price & ingredients availability.
+How to handle when the event is not yet created, or the user want to add some modifications to the rules?
+Same way to create new profile for participant

 After this step is completed, participante remains visible through the whole process so user can easily edit their profile (to change tastes)

 ### Cake Choice

 Goal: Help user to quickly select a recipe that is likely to be enjoyed by everyone.

-User will want to restrict possibilities to match his needs.
-User will want to keep these rules of restrictions saved so he can reuse them without specifying them again.

 When seeing a cake that he or one of the participant doesn't like, user will want to refine profile's tastes.
 User might want additional information about suggested cake, like: more photos,